jboss-fuse/quickstarts/soap/README.md

           </soap:Body>
         </soap:Envelope>

-Note: If you use Safari, right click the window and select 'Show Source'.
+  **Note**: If you use Safari, right click the window and select 'Show Source'.

-Note: If you get Status: 0 in the right-hand panel instead, your browser no longer supports a cross-domain HTTP request from JavaScript
+  **Note**: If you get Status: 0 in the right-hand panel instead, your browser no longer supports a cross-domain HTTP request from JavaScript
       You can use the Java client instead to test your web service (see below).

-### To run a Java client:
+### To run the test:

 In this cxf-jaxws quistart, we also provide an integration test which can perform a few HTTP requests to test our web services.
 We created a Maven `test` profile to allow us to run tests code with a simple Maven command after having deployed the bundle to Fuse: